-14 To ensure that the subsidiary company reporting is relevant and timely.
+8 To ensure that the draft subsidiary company SOI's are received on a timely basis for review and comment.
 Draft SOI's are to be received by 14 February from the subsidiary companies, and finalised by 1 June for each year covered by this SOI.